All Episodes

 Just a second.

-They're no longer the Indians, it's the wolf.
+They're no longer the Indians.

-They are the wolves.
+They are the wolf.

-So obviously they're anticipating making the tournament.
+So obviously they're anticipating making a tournament.

-This move by Tony Blair, and it reminds me of my old foreign policy foreign aid excrement list.
+And it reminds me of my old foreign policy foreign aid excrement list.

-And I say, you bash us, you're off The list.
+And I say, you bash us, you're off the list.

 And you stay off the list for five years.